 A native of Texas, Caroline now lives with her husband, Jeremy, in New Haven, Connecticut.

 David Owen has served as the Associate for Resource Development with Global Ministries, a partner of Week of Compassion and a common witness of the Division of Overseas Ministries of the Christian Church (Disciples of Christ) and Wider Church Ministries of the United Church of Christ since 2007.
 David and his wife, Roxi, lived in Africa through Global Ministries for over 15 years, working with local partners to support sustainable development projects.
 In his new role with Week of Compassion, David will help Week of Compassion to connect its mission and impact with local Disciples congregations across North America.
-David and Roxi have four children, one grandson, and live in Austin, Texas.
+David and Roxi have four children, a son-in-law, two grandsons, and live in Austin, Texas.